Pee-wee's Big Adventure: Filming

 Filming began in January 1985 and adhered largely to the script, with little improvisation or extra shooting required.
 However, Burton and Reubens clashed with Warner Bros. studio executives over the shooting schedule.
-Filming locations included Glendale, Pomona, Santa Clarita, Santa Monica (Third Street Promenade), Burbank, Cabazon — at the Wheel Inn Restaurant (1958–2013) and Cabazon Dinosaurs — and Port Hueneme in California, as well as San Antonio, Texas.
+Filming locations included Glendale, Pomona, Santa Clarita, Santa Monica (Third Street Promenade), Burbank, Cabazon— at the Wheel Inn Restaurant (1958–2013) and Cabazon Dinosaurs—and Port Hueneme in California, as well as San Antonio, Texas.
 While the exterior of the Alamo was real, interior shots were filmed at the Mission San Fernando Rey de España in Mission Hills, Los Angeles.
 While there wasn't a basement at the Alamo during filming, there now are two.
-"One is underneath the gift shop of the visitor's center," explained Becky Dinnin, director of the Alamo.
-"The other is underneath Alamo Hall, which is now used as a reception venue that we rent out."
 Reubens later toured the basement of the Alamo in 2011 while serving as a guest judge on Top Chef: Texas.

 Fourteen vintage-style Schwinn DX bikes, dating from 1946 to 1953, were commissioned and built for the film, customized to the specifications of Reubens, Burton and production designer David Snyder, rigged with special effects by prop master Steven Levine.
 In 2025, the Alamo announced they had officially acquired one of the original, screen-used stunt bikes from the film, and that it would be on permanent display at the Alamo Visitor Center and Museum.
 In August 2025, Reubens' own copy of the bike was donated to the Academy Museum of Motion Pictures in Hollywood, which he had bequeathed to them as part of his legal trust.

 Burton hired CalArts classmate Rick Heinrichs for scenes involving stop-motion animation.
 Large Marge's claymation transformation was created by the Chiodo Brothers.
 All three had previously worked together on Burton's short film Vincent (1982).